 We work to compensate workers and their survivors who have developed certain illnesses, including leukemia, as a result of exposure to radioactive and toxic substances.
 If you think you may be eligible, please sign up for a free claim evaluation today.

 The various forms of leukemia are divided into two categories: acute and chronic.
 Acute leukemias develop much more quickly than other forms and occur when a large number of leukemic cells are produced and remain in the bloodstream for a longer-than-normal period of time.
 Chronic leukemias develop over time and are characterized by a slow production of leukemic cells.
 These cells exist in the bloodstream, but are not abundant enough to initially inhibit the proper functionality of normal cells.

 Listed below are the four most common forms of leukemia:

 Lymphoma is another type of blood cancer that occurs when the lymphocytic white blood cells, also known as lymphocytes, behave abnormally.
-This abnormal behavior is most commonly characterized by rapid division of cells and an increased life span.
-Like leukemia, these cells overcrowd healthy cells and prevent them from functioning properly.
+This abnormal behavior is most commonly characterized by a rapid division of cells and an increased life span.
+Like with leukemia, these cells overcrowd healthy cells and prevent them from functioning properly.
 Unlike leukemia, lymphoma can develop not just in the bone marrow, but in the lymph nodes, spleen, blood, or other organs.
-Symptoms of lymphoma include, but are not limited to, swollen lymph nodes, enlarged spleen causing abdominal pains, fever, sudden weight loss, fatigue, and loss of appetite.
+Symptoms of lymphoma include—but are not limited to—swollen lymph nodes and enlarged spleen, causing abdominal pains, fever, sudden weight loss, fatigue, and loss of appetite.

-Therefore, a diagnosis of CLL instead of SLL could mean the difference between $150,000 and $0.
-For those diagnosed with CLL, it is highly recommended that you ask your doctor about the potential for an additional diagnosis of SLL.
+Therefore, a diagnosis of CLL versus SLL could mean the difference between compensation of $0 instead of $150,000.
+For those diagnosed with CLL, we highly recommended that you ask your doctor about the potential for an additional diagnosis of SLL.